-Find information and advice on a broad range of topics including dairy effluent management, pest plants and animals, restoration planting and Council land management programmes.
+Find information and advice on a broad range of topics including dairy effluent management, restoration planting and Council land management programmes.

 Requirements for good farm management in Taranaki

 This booklet sets out Taranaki Regional Council’s requirements for farmers in Taranaki.By following these requirements, farmers will ensure they adhere to acceptable environmental practices on their property.
 The measures described in this document contribute towards good practice across the sector.Taranaki Regional Council requirements for good farm management in Taranaki (single document only)

 Guidelines for spray irrigation of dairy shed effluent

 These documents set out the Council's guidelines for the design, construction and maintenance of an effective spray irrigation system for dairy shed wastes.

 This booklet sets out the Council's guidelines for the design, construction and maintenance of an effective oxidation pond system for dairy shed wastes.Design, construction and maintenance guidelines for oxidation pond treatment of dairy shed and feedpad wastes - contents & introduction More

 These guides provide information on restoring and enhancing the indigenous vegetation cover which as been lost from Taranaki.
 They help to enable landowners, community groups and practitioners to restore ecosystems by planting native species.The series is expanding to cover all five ecological districts in the region.Restoration planting guide - North Taranaki ecological district More guides & map